rlf-chapman/CS510_Sepsis_public/README.md

 6. I've already included a pg_hba.conf file to allow you to connect from your host machine to the postgres instance

 ## Troubleshooting
-1. Use vagrant to connect and invesitgate
+1. Use vagrant to connect and investigate
     - run `vagrant ssh` from the terminal or PowerShell session in the directory you clones this repo to.
 2. Change your password (if you havent already)
     - Run `passwd`